G-Node/nix/docs/faq.md

 ## Q: Is it ok to use non-SI units?
 Well, let's say it is tolerated but not advised.
-When using SI and compounds of SI units we can try to scale according to the provided units which is not supported/ not necessarily possible for non-SI units.
+When using SI and compounds of SI units we can try to scale according to the provided units which is not supported/not necessarily possible for non-SI units.
 It is largely safe to use non-SI units when providing metadata or specifying the unit of the data stored in a *DataArray*.
 It may become problematic in the context of *Dimensions*.
 Some functions